Defect binding-unbinding transition in active nematic membranes: Discussion and Summary

 \section{Discussion and Summary}

 In this paper, we have investigated the dynamics of active nematic membranes governed by anisotropic curvature coupling.
 Using a minimal model, we identified a continuous transition determined by the competition between the active stress and the curvature-induced potential.
 We derived a scaling law for the critical activity, $\zeta_c \sim \alpha^2/\kappa$, which successfully captures the phase boundary between the defect-trapped regime and the active turbulent regime.
-The defects trapped by local curvature are released at $\zeta = \zeta_c$; near the critical point, the defect velocity $v_d$ is proportional to the net driving force $\zeta - \zeta_c$, which determines the fluid velocity.
+The defects trapped by local curvature are released at $\zeta = \zeta_c$; near the onset of the instability, the defect velocity $v_d$ is proportional to the net driving force $\zeta - \zeta_c$, which determines the fluid velocity.
+This phenomenology of defect trapping at low activity and subsequent release above a threshold shares a striking analogy with active nematics in other structured environments.
+For instance, microfabricated pillars or elastic inclusions have been shown to act as geometric constraints that create potential wells for topological defects, with activity eventually driving their release~\cite{velez2024probing, santos2025spontaneous}.
+Our results suggest that membrane curvature plays a functionally equivalent role to such rigid obstacles, providing an energetic mechanism for defect organization and controlled release.
 At higher activity, the mean square of the fluid velocity $\langle v^2 \rangle$ increases linearly with $\zeta$, extending the scaling law $\langle v^2 \rangle \propto \zeta$ for conventional active nematics~\cite{giomi2015geometry, shankar2019hydrodynamics, hemingway2016correlation} to systems with deformable geometries.

 Crucially, we demonstrated that even in the highly dynamic turbulent regime, the membrane shape remains strongly coupled to the nematic order.
 We revealed that the "walls"~\cite{thampi2014instabilities} in the orientational field act as localized sources of stress, driving wave-like deformations of the membrane.
 This mechanism was further examined through an analytical solution of a one-dimensional static model, which qualitatively explains the observed curvature profiles by considering the interplay between local coupling and global geometric constraints.